-These Sputnik-shaped vegetables may look alien, but their fast growth and great taste make them something every gardener should try in their garden.
+Kohlrabi is a cool-season vegetable, often overlooked because of its strange, almost alien appearance.
+But this edible’s fast growth and great taste make kohlrabi something every gardener should try.
 Here’s how to plant, grow, and harvest kohlrabi!

-Given the right conditions, kohlrabi is easy to grow, matures quickly (in as little as 6 weeks), and is generally pest-free.
+If given a chance, kohlrabi is simple to grow, fast to mature (in as little as 6 weeks), and is generally pest-free.
 Give it a try!

 Image credit: Vaitekune/GettyImages